Sign up to our Newsletter

 Here are the requirements you need to become a medical lawyer.

 Undergraduate degree: typically takes four years to complete a bachelor's degree.
-You can major in anything; however, it'd be beneficial to major in something healthcare or science related.
-Law schools have a minimum GPA score that must be met upon application.
+You can major in anything; however, it may be beneficial to major in something healthcare- or science-related.

 Law degree: typically takes three years to complete if taking a full-time course load.
-Law schools offer students internships and fellowships to gain experience in the field.
+Students participate in internships and fellowships during these three years to gain experience in the field.

 What Does a Medical Lawyer Do?

 Medical lawyers are like any other lawyers, but they specialize in health law.
-Health law is an area of law that focuses on malpractice lawsuits, the practice of caregivers, public policy, health regulations, and patient rights.
+Health law is an area of law that focuses on malpractice lawsuits, public policy, health regulations, and patient rights.

 Medical lawyers represent patients, healthcare providers, and the overall healthcare industry.
 Below are some areas medical lawyers may focus on:

-Medical lawyers deal with a wide range of fields within the medical field.
+Medical lawyers deal with a wide range of issues within the medical field.

 Medical Lawyer Salary & Job Outlook

-In a recent report, the average salary for a medical lawyer in the U.S. is $79,326 a year.
-The following table shows the average salary and percentiles for a medical lawyer’s salary.
+The average salary for a medical lawyer in the U.S. is $100,626 a year.
+The following table shows the median salary and percentiles for a medical lawyer’s salary.

 Typically, medical lawyers with more experience have a higher earning potential compared to those with not as much experience.

-In terms of job outlook, the employment of lawyers is projected to grow 10 percent from 2021 to 2031.
-This is faster than the average for all occupations.
+In terms of job outlook, the employment of lawyers is projected to grow 5% from 2023 to 2033.

 How To Become a Medical Lawyer: FAQs